ashiq611/SQA-E-Commerce-Search-Feature/README.md

-Dynamic Search Implementation & Testing of E-Commerce
+# Dynamic Search Implementation & Testing of E-Commerce

-This repository contains the solutions for Ostad assignment, focused on implementing and testing a dynamic search feature for a shoe-selling e-commerce platform.
+This repository contains the solutions for Module 7's assignment, focused on implementing and testing a dynamic search feature for a shoe-selling e-commerce platform.

 ---